neuhausergenny/notes/README.md

 # 2023-12-01
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadlines.
 Next, allocate time for each task, taking into account the complexity and potential obstacles.
 Finally, use task management tools and versions control systems to stay organised and track your progress.
 By following these tips, you will be able to better manage your workload and achieve your goals more effectively.

+# 2023-12-02
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potential bugs.
+It's better to write clear and simple code first, then optimize only when necessary and after profiling to identify bottlenecks.